There’s so many spectacular trekking options in Peru, how’s a traveller to know where to begin? Here’s a snapshot to get you started!

 The chasquis were Inca messenger runners who used the routes of the Great Inca Road to deliver the messages of the king across the Inca Empire in a sort of relay-communications system.
 Today, trekking opportunities are not only abundant in Peru but exceedingly popular, as travellers can follow the footpaths (and in the footsteps) of the chaquis and their pre-Columbian ancestors.
 In the Andes, alpine flowers flank hiking routes from May to September, making it not just the prettiest but also, coincidentally (and importantly), the most favourable and drier trekking season in Peru.

 In the south Andes, Cusco, Huaraz and Arequipa are excellent bases for active types.
-Outside of Cusco, you can retrace the steps of the Incas on the country’s most famous hike: the Inca Trail, where you’ll pass Inca ruins and terraces, and recreate history walking on parts of the Great Inca Road Network, with the final destination being mystical Machu Picchu.
+Outside of Cusco, you can retrace the steps of the Incas on the country’s most famous hike: The Inca Trail, where you’ll pass Inca ruins and terraces, and recreate history walking on parts of the Great Inca Road Network, with the final destination being mystical Machu Picchu.

-From Cusco, operators offer a long all-night and all-day tour to the Instagram-post-worthy Rainbow Mountain, a multi-coloured “painted mountain” with geological formations and shades of turquoise, gold, lavender and maroon, revered by locals for its beauty and spiritual significance.
+From Cusco, operators offer a long all-night and all-day tour to the Instagram-post-worthy Rainbow Mountain, a multi-coloured mountain with geological formations and shades of turquoise, gold, lavender and maroon, revered for its spiritual significance.

-Off-the-beaten path, well, paths include treks to Mount Ausangate and Choquequirao.
+Off-the-beaten-path trails include treks to Mount Ausangate and Choquequirao.
 The classic trek of Ausangate takes five to six days, which encompasses Rainbow Mountain, thermal baths, several mountain passes, lakes and valleys, and snakes through the land of rural llama herders.

-Arequipa neighbours the two deepest canyons in the world: the Cotahuasi Canyon and the Colca Canyon, where you can hike deep into canyon country and across several highland villages (which I’ve done; it’s spectacular!).
-Taking it slow by walking, rather than sitting on a tour bus, means more time to interact with the mostly-intact traditional culture of the area, to take in the scenery, and to search for the Andean condor.

-Don’t forget to look down every once in a while.
-All the fauna and flora that have adapted to these conditions are equally as fascinating!
+Arequipa neighbours the two deepest canyons in the world: the Cotahuasi Canyon and the Colca Canyon, where you can hike deep into canyon country and across several highland villages.
+Choosing a walking tour, rather than tour bus, means more time to interact with the mostly-intact traditional culture of the area and to better search for the Andean condor.
+And don’t forget to look down every once in a while: the fauna and flora that have adapted to these conditions are equally as fascinating!

 In the Andes, you’ll want to sip (or maybe chug) that coca-leaf tea and avoid overexertion.
 Acclimatizing could take an entire day or two, especially before trekking.
 You can also organize guided tours at the main mountain hubs of Huaraz, Arequipa and Cusco.
 Some hikes are reasonably self-guided, but it’s always best to check.

-Other stunning hikes in the area can be had near the other-worldly stone formations at Tinajani Canyon, and visiting Taraco in the National Reserve of Titicaca.
+Other stunning hikes in this area are had near the stone formations at Tinajani Canyon, and visiting Taraco in the National Reserve of Titicaca.
 Similar rock formations are found in the north, outside of the region of Pasco in Huayllay National Sanctuary, another recommended hiking spot.